AlouiAmine/Entity-Discovery-And-Linking-System-2019/README.md

  Data preprocessing may take some time, so it's better to run it in backgroung using the following command:

  `nohup python3 -u preprocess_data.py > log_file.log & tail -f log_file.log`

+ As a result, we get 2 files: train.txt, test.txt

+ train.txt: used to fine tune bert-base-cased pretrained model

+ test.txt: used to test bert-base-cased pretrained model and will be splitted then into (train and test) to train and test the classifier model.

+# fine-Tune BERT-NER

+`nohup python3 -u run_ner.py --data_dir=data/ --bert_model=bert-base-cased --task_name=ner --output_dir=out/ --max_seq_length=128 --num_train_epochs 5  --do_eval --do_train --warmup_proportion=0.4 > bert_large.log & tail -f bert_large.log`